-- 1. The City Council can approve the follow requests for the properties at 3505 and 3515 Lincoln Way: - A. Rezone the properties from Highway Oriented Commercial (HOC) and Residential Low Density (RL) to Highway Oriented Commercial (HOC) with the Lincoln Way Mixed-use Overlay (O-LMU); and - B. Approval of the Major Site Development Plan, subject to the following conditions: - Passage of third reading of the ordinance rezoning the property from Highway Oriented Commercial (HOC) and Residential Low Density (RL) to Highway Oriented Commercial (HOC) with the Lincoln Way Mixed-use Overlay (O-LMU); - ii.
-Approval and recording of a Plat of Survey to create the identified parcels as depicted in the Major Site Development Plan; - iii.
-Revision of the landscape trees to substitute an understory tree type along the north and east property lines due to the presence of overhead power lines. - iv.
-Require paving of the 50-feet of gravel alley between the existing paved area of 3605 Lincoln Way and the subject site. - v.
+- 1. The Planning and Zoning Commission can recommend that the City Council approve the follow requests for the properties at 3505 and 3515 Lincoln Way: - A. Rezone the properties from Highway Oriented Commercial (HOC) and Residential Low Density (RL) to Highway Oriented Commercial (HOC) with the Lincoln Way Mixed-use Overlay (O-LMU); and - B. Approval of the Major Site Development Plan, subject to the following conditions: - i.
+Approval of a Plat of Survey to create the identified parcels as depicted in the Major Site Development Plan; - ii.
+Revision of the landscape trees to substitute an understory tree type along the north and east property lines due to the presence of overhead power lines. - iii.
+Require paving of the 50-feet of gravel alley between the existing paved area of 3605 Lincoln Way and the subject site. - iv.
 Accept use of existing wooden fence along R-L property lines with the requirement to replace or repair such fence at the sole cost of the mixed use project. - 2.
-The City Council can approve the request for rezoning and the Major Site Development Plan for the properties at 3505 and 3515 Lincoln Way, with modified conditions. - 3.
-The City Council can deny the request for rezoning and approval of the Major Site Development Plan for the properties at 3505 and 3515 Lincoln Way, if the Council finds that the City's regulations and policies are not met. - 4.
-The City Council can defer action on this request and refer it back to City staff and/or the applicant for additional information.
+The Planning and Zoning Commission can recommend that the City Council approve the request for rezoning and the Major Site Development Plan for the properties at 3505 and 3515 Lincoln Way, with modified conditions. - 3.
+The Planning and Zoning Commission can recommend that the City Council deny the request for rezoning and approval of the Major Site Development Plan for the properties at 3505 and 3515 Lincoln Way, if the Commission finds that the City's regulations and policies are not met. - 4.
+The Planning and Zoning Commission can defer action on this request and refer it back to City staff and/or the applicant for additional information.

-MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION: